Skip to main content

 How soon can we accumulate an emergency fund of three (or six) months' salary?

-For most of us, it’s easier to save for a tangible event (such as a vacation) than for an event that may or may not happen (such as a job loss).
-Plus, it’s more fun to look on the bright side of things.
+For most of us, it's easier to save for a tangible event, such as a vacation, than for an event that may or may not happen, such as a job loss or sudden illness.
+However, the unexpected does happen, and it’s best to be prepared.
+Having a financial cushion can help ease related stress.

 What major purchases should we make within the next two years?